 The most common exemptions are homestead, over 65, disabled persons, disabled veteran, and solar.
 While the homestead exemption can be applied with any of these other exemptions, over 65, disabled persons and disabled veteran cannot overlap.

-If your property is registered under our Essential Plus plan, Five Stone can assist with the application process.
-However, it is in the property owner’s best interest to fill out and submit the application themselves, as there may be personal details needed to apply that Five Stone does not have access to.
+If your property is registered under our Essential Plus plan, Five Stone can assist with the application process by way of answering questions and providing guidance on the application.
+It is in the property owner’s best interest to fill out and submit the application themselves.

 Please reference your county’s website below for a complete list of exemptions.